PaulinaCakalli/R-Software-Examples/series simulation and visualization.md

   ![](Gamma-pacf-12.png)
   ![](Gamma-pacf-alldata.png)

 ### 2) Simulation of a Time Series by Combining Linear Regression with Normal Distribution

 In this time series are combinated two different simulation, there are simulated 500 values by the linear regression and 500 values by normal distribution with µ=20 and σ^2=10.
-As can be seen from the graphical representation the time series present a increasing trend and the presence of noises are identifiable as a result of normal distribution simulation.
+As can be seen from the graphical representation the time series presents an increasing trend and the presence of noises is identifiable as a result of normal distribution simulation.

 ```R
 x=seq(1,100,length.out=500)